 What Should I Feed My Cory Catfish?

 Cory catfish are omnivores, meaning that they enjoy eating both meat and plants.
 In the wild, they would typically eat small insects or worms and larvae from the substrate (the bottom).
-Vegetable matters that fall into their water might also be on a list for what these fish like to chow down on!
+Vegetable matters that fall into their water might also be on a list of what these fish like to chow down on!

 Cory catfish will eat by sucking up food with their mouth from the ground or digging so that half of their face is buried.
 These bottom-feeders prefer basic foods like flakes and sinking pellets.